MelanieMessih/Bachelorproject/README.md

     the independent variables are returned as matrices.

     Parameters:
-    - total_df
-    - y_data
-    - start_col_X_data=1
+    - total_df: DataFrame, contains optionally a column of indices of type Int and a column of inchikeys of type Str, followed by X data elements of type Float64.
+    - y_data: Vector with elements of type Float64.
-    - train_size=0.9
+    - start_col_X_data=1: Int.
+    - train_size=0.9: Float between 0 and 1.
-    - random_state=42
+    - random_state=42: Int.

+    Returns:
+    - total_train: Matrix; contains amongst others X train data elements of type Float64.
+    - total_test: Matrix; contains amongst others X test data elements of type Float64.
+    - y_train: Vector with elements of type Float64.
+    - y_test: Vector with elements of type Float64.
+    - X_train: Matrix with elements of type Float64.
+    - X_test: Matrix with elements of type Float64.

 #### train_model(X_train, y_train, X_test, y_test; n_estimators=600, min_samples_leaf=4, max_features="sqrt", random_state=42)
-    This function takes train matrices of independent and dependent variables, and test matrices of independent and dependent variables.
+    This function takes train arrays of X and y data, and test matrices of X and y data.
 Optional arguments are the number of estimators, a minimum number of samples in each leaf, a maximum number of features to consider when looking for the best split, and an integer representing the random state.
 The function creates and predicts a Random Forest Regressor using the chosen parameters and returns the trained model, the train and test score, and the train and test predictions.

     Parameters:
-    - X_train
-    - y_train
+    - X_train: Matrix with elements of type Float64.
+    - y_train: Vector with elements of type Float64.
+    - X_test: Matrix with elements of type Float64.
+    - y_test: Vector with elements of type Float64.
-    - X_test
+    - n_estimators=600: Int.
-    - y_test
+    - min_samples_leaf=4: Int.
+    - max_features="sqrt": Int or Str; 1.0, "sqrt" or "log2".
-    - n_estimators=600
+    - random_state=42: Int.

+    Returns:
-    - min_samples_leaf=4
+    - model: Sklearn RandomForestRegressor.
-    - max_features="sqrt"
+    - train_score: Float.
-    - random_state=42
+    - test_score: Float.
+    - train_predictions: Vector with elements of type Float.
+    - test_predictions: Vector with elements of type Float.

 #### cross_validation(model, X_train, y_train, test_score; cv=3)
-    This function takes a model, matrices of independent and dependent variables, and a test score.
+    This function takes a model, arrays of independent and dependent variables, and a test score.
 The optional argument is an integer that represents the number of folds for the cross validation.
 The function performs a cross validation and returns an array of the cross validation score and R, which is the median of the test score and the cross validation scores.

     Parameters:
-    - model
+    - model: Any object.
+    - X_train: Matrix with elements of type Float64.
+    - y_train: Vector with elements of type Float64.
-    - X_train
+    - test_score: Float.
-    - y_train
+    - cv=3: Int.

+    Returns:
+    - cross_score: Vector with elements of type Float.
-    - test_score
+    - R: Float; median of test_score and the elements of cross_score.
-    - cv=3

 #### important_features(model, headers; variance_explained=85)
     This function takes a model and an array of variable names.
 The optional argument is an integer between